 “I take their tablets because I’ve come to realise as I got older that it’s about taking care of yourself from the inside rather than the outside.
-[It’s great to have] a supplement that levels your hormones and gives you all the nutrients you need throughout the day, to keep your energy levels up,” she says.
+[It’s great to have] a supplement that gives you all the nutrients you need throughout the day,” she says.

 Denise said that in the past she noticed that she wasn’t sleeping as well as she would like at night and found herself snacking on sugary snacks to try to get herself through the afternoon slump.

 “I realise I don’t really need to do that so long as I’m preparing myself from when I get up to when I go to bed,” she explained.
-“And in the evening, I’m so busy I need to unwind, so I need something to help me go to sleep – just to calm me and work while I’m sleeping.
+“And in the evening, I’m so busy I need to unwind, so I need something to work while I’m sleeping.
 For me that’s why it’s such a great product.
-I feel like my hair is healthier, my skin is better, I’ve got a spring in my step I feel like literally I could climb a mountain.”
+I’ve got a spring in my step I feel like literally I could climb a mountain.”

 Denise has lost two good friends to brain cancer, Nicki Waterman and Richard Hopkins, and feels that this is a fantastic way to honour their memory as well as helping a brilliant cause.